PMSeitzer/openmp-example/README.md

+# Introduction

-# This project serves as a basic template for developing multithreaded c++ code using
+This project serves as a basic template for developing multithreaded c++ code using the OpenMP library, as well as some notes from the `thinkos.pdf` textbook.

-the OpenMP library.
+A copy of the `thinkos.pdf` is included in this repository.

-Creating multithreaded code references the `thinkos.pdf` textbook, chapter 1.
+The various building option refer to the compiler options described in `thinkos.pdf` textbook, chapter 1.

-# To build and execute
+# Building and Executing

+The code can be built into executables using a variety of ways.

-## Plain Project
+## Plain
-Exploring different options available in the clang++ compiler (defers to gcc compiler)
+Using the `clang++` compiler included with `llvm 9.0`.

 1. Create executable
 ```